Republican Texas AG Ken Paxton is acquitted of corruption charges at historic impeachment trial

-AUSTIN, Texas (AP) — Texas Attorney General Ken Paxton was acquitted Saturday of all charges at a historic impeachment trial that divided Republicans over whether to remove a powerful defender of former President Donald Trump after years of scandal and criminal charges.
+AUSTIN, Texas (AP) — Republican Texas Attorney General Ken Paxton was fully acquitted Saturday of corruption charges following a historic impeachment trial, a resounding verdict that reaffirms the power of the GOP's hard right and puts an indicted incumbent who remains under FBI investigation back into office.

+More than three months after an overwhelming impeachment in the Texas House, which is controlled by Republicans, Paxton was just as convincingly acquitted by Senate Republicans who serve alongside his wife, state Sen. Angela Paxton.

-Angela Paxton was not allowed to vote.
-But she attended all two weeks of the trial, including the reading of the verdict, when all but two of her fellow Republican senators consistently voted to acquit her husband on 16 impeachment articles that accused him of misconduct, bribery and corruption.
+Angela Paxton was not allowed to vote but attended all of the trial, including one dramatic moment when a woman was called to publicly testify about an affair she had with her husband, only to never actually take the witness stand.
+In end, all but two Senate Republicans voted to acquit Ken Paxton on each of the 16 impeachment articles that accused him of misconduct, bribery and corruption.

-Ken Paxton, who was absent for most of the proceedings, did not attend the verdict but issued a triumphant statement immediately after the verdict, blasting his Republican rivals who impeached him in the Texas House in May.
+Ken Paxton did not attend the verdict but triumphantly declared victory afterward.

 “Today, the truth prevailed.
 The truth could not be buried by mudslinging politicians or their powerful benefactors,” Paxton said.
 "I’ve said many times: Seek the truth!
 And that is what was accomplished.”

-The Senate also voted to dismiss four impeachment articles that weren’t taken up at the trial.
-It clears the way for Paxton to reclaim his role as Texas’ top lawyer, more than three months after his stunning impeachment in the Texas House forced him to temporarily step aside.
+The Senate also separately voted to dismiss four impeachment articles that weren’t taken up at the trial.

+Texas Gov. Greg Abbott also quickly welcomed Paxton back to the job moments after the conclusion of the trial, which included a former Trump nominee testifying how Paxton allegedly broke the law in order to protect one of his political donors.

 The outcome far from ends Paxton's troubles.
 He still faces trial on felony securities fraud charges, remains under a separate FBI investigation and is in jeopardy of losing his ability to practice law in Texas because of his baseless attempts to overturn the 2020 election.